Updated: Apr 4

 Now consider the fact that the US was founded on Judeo-Christian principles, and that the Church is neither Jew, nor Greek… (Gal.
 3:28), and we are in the Laodicean-era of the Church age, therefore, it makes sense that the nature of our Rapture is reflective of that reality.
 We are translated from mortal to immortal, meeting Christ in the air, visible to the entire Church, yet hidden from the world.
 Makes one wonder why Elijah was taken up in such dramatic fashion, e.g., the fiery chariot, while Enoch’s departure was so enigmatic?

 Think back to Enoch for a second.
 Enoch walked with God, and then he was not, for God took Him (Gen. 5:24).
-We know later in Hebrews 12, that his being “took” meant he did not see death, but was translated eternity alive (Heb.
+We know later in Hebrews 12, that his being “took” meant he did not see death, but was translated into eternity alive (Heb.
 12:5).
-Enoch as far as we can know from Scripture, was the seventh generation from Adam, and was not a Jew/Hebrew/Israelite, because that would not come about until the life of Abraham many centuries later.
-Presumably, Enoch’s unexplainable disappearance was just, unexplainable, until the writer of Hebrews by the Holy Spirit, explains the why, late in the first-century AD.
+Enoch as far as we can know from Scripture was the seventh generation from Adam, and was not a Jew/Hebrew/Israelite, because that would not come about until the life of Abraham many centuries later.
+Presumably, Enoch’s unexplainable disappearance was just, unexplainable, until the writer of Hebrews by the Holy Spirit, explained the why, late in the first century AD.